-When you have never worn high heels or boots outdoors before...
+As a man, when you have never worn high heels or boots outdoors before...
 How do you start?

 When it comes to wearing heels or boots there are generally two types of men - the ones who are already out there doing it, because they just decided one day to wear them, and there are the others, like you, dear reader, who need more confidence and perhaps a different approach.